 Notice how you feel when you’re not watching the news.
 Journaling about it might help you notice these feelings better.

 Are you feeling less anxious?
 Do you have more time to work on projects that matter to you, or to engage in self-care?

 Mindfulness and happiness aren’t incompatible with the news.

-But the news makes your job harder.
-If it makes you anxious, or if you suspect it may be having a negative impact on your life, experiment with ‘pausing’ the news or work towards removing it from your life.
+But being exposed to the news makes mindfulness harder.
+If reading the news makes you anxious, or if you suspect it may be having a negative impact on your life, experiment with ‘pausing’ the news or work towards removing it from your life.

 It’s up to you to choose what’s best for you.